 Germany is one of the world’s leading countries in research and development.
 This is due not least to its strong system of research support.
-It does not only finance infrastructure and institutions, but also and especially provides support for university-based cutting-edge research and researching enterprises, for cooperation between industry and science and for innovative business start-ups.
+It not only finances infrastructure and institutions, but also and especially provides support for university-based cutting-edge research and researching enterprises, for cooperation between industry and science and for innovative business start-ups.

 Here we will introduce you to the most important instruments of government research funding.